zpelgrims/zpelgrims.github.io/_posts/2018-10-22-install-visual-studio-command-line-tools.markdown

 ---

-Apart from these packages, I also install these tools before launching into the vs command line environment:
+Apart from these packages, I also install these tools before launching into the VS command line environment:

 The .net framework (Pathed requirement):
 {% highlight bat %}